AmirDahmouni/AmirDahmouni/README.md

 -----------------
 Hi there 😄

-👋 I'm Amir Dahmouni, I'm a Software Engineer Student at ISSATSO who is passionate about programming, I have been enthusiastic about the computer science world science since I was 16 years old and I've been working on MERN Stack Projects since 2019.
+👋 I'm Amir Dahmouni,I am a fresh graduate Software Engineer Student from ISSATSO who is passionate about programming, I have been enthusiastic about the computer science world science since I was 16 years old and I've been working on MERN Stack Projects since 2019.

 💞️ I’m looking to collaborate on web development projects

 💡  I'm interested in DevOps engineer

-🔍 I 'm currently looking for an internship
+🔍 I'm currently looking for new job opportunities

 ⚡ I'm super motivated person when it comes to programming

 📫  How to reach me: dahmouni.amir@gmail.com